Digital Minister opens Deloitte Tech Foundry in Reading

-The Deloitte Tech Foundry is supported by the Deloitte Cyber Intelligence Centre, a hub focussed on monitoring and assessing cyber security threats within organisations in order to provide swift mitigation and increased security.
+The Deloitte Tech Foundry is supported by the Deloitte Cyber Intelligence Centre, a hub focused on monitoring and assessing cyber security threats within organisations in order to provide swift mitigation and increased security.

 “The Deloitte Tech Foundry is another huge boost for the tech industry in Reading and the Thames Valley, which is already a hotbed of innovation.
 Through our modern Industrial Strategy we’re working with industry to help grow the economy and create more job opportunities, and it’s great to see businesses like Deloitte providing new support for our booming tech sector.”

-Daniel Barlow, practice senior partner for Reading, Southampton and Gatwick at Deloitte, said:
+Daniel Barlow, practice senior partner for Reading, Southampton and Gatwick at Deloitte

 “Wonderful news that Deloitte have opened their Tech Foundry in the Thames Valley, which has long been a technology hub and a proven location for both established global brands and innovative start-ups to grow.
 I have no doubt that the collaboration encouraged by this new facility will be of great benefit the tech sector in the region.”